 In the middle, you will see icons of triggered alerts.
 Tapping those would reveal the exact time an alert occurred (and ended) and let you dismiss the alert, and remove the icon from the status bar

 To the far right, current time is shown, and the Settings button to enter the settings menu, where you can change all the applications settings

-Personal Weather Tablet currently only supports the GW1000 / DP1500.
+Personal Weather Tablet currently only supports the GW1000 / DP1500 which includes the HP2551 Console.
 It is however created with more API options in mind, so if requested it could be relatively easily be implemented at a later stage.

 GW1000 Reverse setup

 Personal Weather Tablet supports the GW1000 / DP1500 and HP2551, but only through what is internally known as the “reverse” type.
 In any other circumstance the tablet would normally call an API on the GW1000 to get its data, however the API is, as of this writing, not opened up to the public yet and the only option to get data from it is therefore by setting up the Customized weather service option in the WS View app.

 Follow the on screen instructions which appear as a popup when you first launch the application.
 If you have dismissed the popup and set it to not show again, you can find it by tapping settings in the bottom right corner, go the about tab, and press Show welcome popup